KarolineCostadaSilva/robotic-grasping-detection-for-autonomous-robot/README.md

+# Robotic Grasp Detection with Deep Convolutional Neural Networks 🤖

-# Robotic-grasping-cornell
+# Introduction

 In this project, Deep Convolutional Neural Networks (DCNNs) is used to simultanously detect a grasping point and angle of an object, so that a robot arm can pick the object.
 In general, this is the implementation of a small model of the model presented in this paper https://arxiv.org/abs/1802.00520.
-We do not implement the Grasp Proposal Networks, so instead of using 2-stage DCNNs, we use one-stage DCNNs.
 I used the DL model Wide Resnet 101_2 for the regression and classification training.

-Perda média final: 3.772731165262474
+Loss: 3.772731165262474

 Acurácia: 0.9790